clokep/clokep.github.io/content/articles/community-and-volunteers.rst

     Please don't see this as an "employees vs. volunteers" argument.
 I believe that I'm expected to live up to these same goals.
-If I, as a volunteer, can help an employee achieve his goals; I'm [STRIKEOUT:more than willing], no...I'm EXPECTED to do that.
+If I, as a volunteer, can help an employee achieve his goals; I'm :strike:`more than willing`, no...I'm EXPECTED to do that.
 I think this is a two-way relationship that must be fostered.
 It has seemed to me that over the past couple of years that I've been hanging around here there's been less and less focus on the community and